ANALYSIS: By Professor Biman Prasad

 It has been interesting to read about Fiji Prime Minister Voreqe Bainimarama’s intentions on COP23 (Conference of Parties 23) in his 2017 new-year message.
 This seems to have beeen the first “official” comment on the COP23 presidency which has thus far been shrouded in secrecy.

-It is noteworthy that there was no communications or consultations nationally, regionally or internationally as Fiji lobbied to get the presidency for COP23 in Marrakech.
+It is noteworthy that there was no communications or consultations nationally, regionally or internationally as Fiji lobbied to get the presidency for COP23 in Marrakesh.
 Even our fellow members of the Pacific and SIDS (Small Islands Developing States) were caught unaware.

 A robust consultation nationally would have helped government appreciate the gravity of the task which Fiji as a nation was committing to, both in terms of the costs of undertaking this and our capacity to do so.